Home

 Jud Süss by Lion Feuchtwanger, book cover

-Jew Süss (1925; also titled Power), based on the life of an 18th century Jewish banker, Joseph Süss Oppenheimer, who served as a financial adviser to the Duke of Württemberg and was persecuted after the Duke's death.
+Jew Süss (1925; also titled Power), based on the life of an eighteenth-century Jewish banker, Joseph Süss Oppenheimer, who served as a financial adviser to the Duke of Württemberg and was persecuted after the Duke's death.
 In German: Jud Süss.

 The Josephus Trilogy: